 Condo Bill – A bill is proposed to toughen a law governing condominium boards so condo owners would have better access to basic financial information.
 Current rules require condo associations to make insurance policies, balance sheets, and other documents available to homeowners, but there currently are no penalties for failing to comply.
 Movement on this bill may happen informally while the legislature is not in session.

 Foreclosure Title Clearing – This bill has passed both houses and is awaiting the Governor’s signature.
 This bill serves to end uncertainty for homeowners who have purchased homes that previously were foreclosed, creating clouds on title.
 There were many foreclosures that were not done properly, and the former owners have sued successfully to reclaim their properties.
 This bill starts a three year clock ticking for previous owners of foreclosed homes to make claims.
+One of the best ways homeowners can analyze the current worth of their home is by finding what is a good cap rate of their property as of now?
+As to keep a house which shows that it might not generate any income in the future is of no use.
 After the three year window, the previous owners can still sue lenders for damages, but the home’s new owners will not be subject to damages or potential loss of their homes.

 Flood Insurance Bill – passed and signed.
 In MA, flood insurance can now only be REQUIRED by lenders on the outstanding balance of a mortgage, rather than the entire value of a home.
 Homeowners are still encouraged to look into fully insuring their homes, but the requirement to do so is removed, substantially reducing the financial burden for many.
 (Note: Federal Flood Insurance Legislation is discussed later.)